The Man with a Cloak: Cast

-Casting
+Production

-Markle originally wanted Marlene Dietrich for the role of the scheming mistress and Lionel Barrymore for the ailing millionaire, but Barrymore was too ill and when Marlene said no, Stanwyck jumped in.
-During filming, Stanwyck was going through a difficult divorce with actor husband Robert Taylor.
+Director Fletcher Markle originally wanted Marlene Dietrich for the role of the scheming mistress and Lionel Barrymore for the ailing millionaire.
+However, Barrymore was too ill and Dietrich declined, with her role awarded to Barbara Stanwyck.
+During filming, Stanwyck was experiencing a difficult divorce from actor husband Robert Taylor.

+Although the film suggests that Poe's name would have been unknown to the other characters in 1848, he was already famous.
+C. Auguste Dupin appeared in "The Murders in the Rue Morgue" (1841), "The Mystery of Marie Rogêt" (1842) and "The Purloined Letter" (1844), and Poe's poem “The Raven” earned him great popular acclaim when it was published in 1845.

 Music

-The dramatic score for the film was composed and conducted by David Raksin.
-In his score, he wrote for an uncommon ensemble of instruments - 2 flutes, 1 oboe, 2 clarinets, 1 bass clarinet, 1 bassoon; 1 horn, 1 trumpet, 1 trombone; 1 percussion, and a solo viola d’amore.
-He also employed a tone row in the main title theme, claimed to be the first used in film.
-The tone row begins E-D-G-A-(Re), and Raksin joked that he wanted to see if anyone noticed he had spoiled the hero's identity during the credits.
+The film's dramatic score was composed and conducted by David Raksin, who wrote for an uncommon ensemble of instruments.
+He also employed a tone row in the main-title theme, believed to have been the first used in a feature film.
+The tone row begins E-D-G-A-(Re), and Raksin joked that he had wanted to see whether anyone noticed he had spoiled the hero's identity.
+Raksin's complete score was issued on CD in 2009 by on Film Score Monthly records.

 "Another Yesterday", the song performed onscreen by Barbara Stanwyck, was written by Earl K. Brent and dubbed by vocalist Harriet Lee.

-The complete score by Raksin was issued on cd in 2009, on Film Score Monthly records.

-Cinematic clues as to Dupin's real identity

-The film opens by challenging viewers with the puzzle raised by the following text:“In the lives of all men there are moments of mystery—for man often yearns, and sometimes chooses, to wander alone and nameless.
-This is the tale of such a wanderer, once little known and less respected, whose real name later became immortal.”TCM'S Charles Sterritt comments on the revelation of Dupin as Edgar Allan Poe in the last shot of the film: “If you haven't guessed it a few reels before that, you weren't paying much attention in junior high.”
-Clues throughout the picture include: